opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Performing-Job-Procedures-Gantt.md

 ## Restarting Jobs

-This action will place the job back in a [Qualifying]{.skd-job-statuses} state.
+This action will place the job back in a Qualifying state.
 The job starts as soon as all dependencies are met.

 :::note
 During the restart qualifying process, the SAM uses all current details from the Daily tables and from the **Job Configuration** screen unless the **Re-build the SubSchedule** option is selected.
 If **Re-build the SubSchedule** has been selected, SAM will re-build the subschedule before restarting the jobs.